 Statistics About Migraines and Their Prevalence

-According to several different sources, migraines are one of the most common types of illness in the world.
+Migraine is one of the most common illnesses in the world.
 More specifically, it is ranked as the 3rd most prevalent illness in the world.
 It is estimated that migraine affects about 39 million Americans, and 1 billion worldwide.
-For example, 1 in 4 households in the United States have an individual that suffers from migraine attacks, and 1 in 6 Americans has migraine.
+1 in 4 households in the United States have an individual that suffers from migraine attacks, and 1 in 6 Americans has migraine.
 Migraines impact 18-20% of women (1 in 5) and 6% of men (1 in 16) in the United States and they are also fairly common in children.
 Only one out of three people actually talk to their doctors about their headaches.

 Migraines in Children